ericz99/instagram-monitor/README.md

 ## Tips

-- Recommend using proxies, it should be datacentre because I found out resi get ban very easily.
+- Recommend using proxies, it should be datacenter because I found out resi get ban very easily.
 (UNLESS you found unbanned resi proxies then sure.)
-- Increasing your proxies pool will strongly avoid proxy timeout + datacentre been doing very good for me.
+- Increasing your proxies pool will strongly avoid proxy timeout + datacenter been doing very good for me.
 - Using more proxies, you can simply lower delay.
 (Go ahead and test first before setting it way low.)

 ## Bugs?